Rigonz/60k-Spanish-First-Names/README.md

 21. https://datos.gob.ar/dataset/otros-nombres-personas-fisicas/archivo/otros_2.1 includes over 9 million first names from Argentina.
 I have tried to use it but the data is often corrupted and most names are multiply composed (f.eg.
 "Silvana Tomasa Filomena" or "Claudio Ruben Gervasio").
 A drastic cleaning still includes almost 3 million different names, which are presented as file "03 Names R1 ARG3.csv" in zip format.
 Splitting them into single names and adding them to the main repository is a possibility, but careful and extensive error checking and control of variants would be necessary.

 ## Fields
 The records in the csv files have two fields: the first name and the source, which is a list with the numeric codes used in the Sources sections.

 It is possible to use the number of sources in which a name is present as a rough measure of frequency, but it is likely more useful as a measure of "spelling correctness".
 In any case, it is worth noting that not all the sources have the same reliability or scope.

+## Files: Simple and Compound Names
+Names as presented in the core source repositiories (after basic misspelling cleaning) are included in the csv file "03 Names R1.csv".

+The file "03 Names R2.csv" includes the decomposition of compound names into simple names, f.eg.
+"Arturo David" is decomposed into "Arturo" and "David".
+When any of these simple names are not included in the source database ("03 Names R1.csv") the name is added and a "*" mark is attached to the source.
+The difference is barely 400 additional names, or 0.7%.

+Fo the zipped file "03 Names R1 ARG3.csv" see section Auxiliary Sources above.

 ## Encoding
 Data is UTF-8.